The Dangerous Quest to Understand the Minds of Extremists

 As a Pakistani American, Hamid was acutely sensitive to the fact that the people he was approaching might feel profiled.
 (And in fact, a number of the nonradicalized people who gleaned the thrust of the survey questions were offended, he said.)
 However, he also recognized the scientific importance of focusing on this particular population.

 “We wanted to study radicalization in the context of violent Sunni jihadism, which at the time we conducted our research was the main international terrorist threat,” he explains.
-It made sense to focus on recruiting from population (and Moroccan population for a follow-up study on the brains of budding radicals) because they represented the two biggest Sunni Muslim groups in the area.
+It made sense to focus on recruiting from the Pakistani population (and Moroccan population for a follow-up study on the brains of budding radicals) because they represented the two biggest Sunni Muslim groups in the area.
 And, “the majority of people pulled into terrorist groups from the Barcelona region came from those two ethnic groups,” he says.

 The Artis team also believed that it was scientifically important to study groups that weren’t white college students—a population so overly represented in cognitive-science study that they have their own acronym: people from white, educated, industrialized, rich and democratic societies (WEIRD).
 “Studying sacred values and willingness to fight and die in two separate ethnic groups with very different cultural backgrounds allowed us to examine the generalizability of our claims,” says Hamid.